snaztoz/kaba/README.md

 ## Next Goals

 Current priority:
-1. Better error handling.
-2. Control flow support (such as `if-else` and loop).
+1. Control flow support (such as `if-else` and loop).
-3. Support for other data types, such as float and string.
+2. Support for other data types, such as boolean and string.

 ## Attention